 customer experience, riley jarvis, the sleep consultant

-In this episode, I sit down with Riley Jarvis, TheSleepConsultant.com.
-We dive into why Riley started the Sleep Consultant out of his own struggles with lack of sleep that affected his health.
-We go deeper into his research and experiences with sleep and some pretty awesome stats.
+In this episode, Sean sits down with Riley Jarvis, TheSleepConsultant.com.
+They dive into why Riley started the Sleep Consultant out of his own struggles with lack of sleep that affected his health.
+They go deeper into his research and experiences with sleep and some pretty awesome stats.
 HINT: We all need to rest up.
 Riley explains his approach about how he helps his clients along with a doctor to achieve a wholistic remedy from better sleep.
 Riley shares insights his programs on how to help deliver great sleep and customer experiences for this clients.
 Riley's ease and calm tone shows how passionate he is about helping others with better sleep from his own experiences.
-I promise Riley won't put you to sleep from this recording.
+Sean promises Riley won't put you to sleep from this recording.

 Check out https://thesleepconsultant.com/ to learn more about Riley's offerings and to download his free sleep assessment.

 July 30th, 2021 | Season 5 | 32 mins 7 secs

 catalyst, customer experience, one word, personal brands, rich keller

 In this episode, Sean sits down with Rich Keller, CATALYST Effect Officer at TheRichKeller.com.
 They dive into why Rich quit his cushy corporate job and went on to be entrepreneur.
 They go deeper into his life experiences changed his view on branding and is now helping many entrepreneurs with their "One Word".
 Rich explains his approach about his own one word, CATALYST, and how built a framework from that in help others with their "One Word".
 Rich shares insights about why personal brands are so power and how shares key thoughts on how to develop your personal brand.
 Rich's enthusiastic and warm tone shows why he is a CATALYST and his passion to help others.